The Truth About Foam

 Foam cups insulate so well.
 Foam cups, unlike paper cups, don’t need a cardboard sleeve to make the cup comfortable to hold.
 Foam cups also don’t require layering tactics to keep hands safe from hot drinks.
 Paper cups are often layered (two cups put together or a cardboard sleeve placed over the cup) in order to keep hands from burning when touching the cup.

-- An average-weight paper cup generates 148% more solid waste by weight than a comparable foam cup.
+- An average-weight paper cold cup generates 148% more solid waste by weight than a comparable foam cup.

 - An average-weight paper hot cup with a cardboard sleeve requires 47% more energy to produce than a comparable foam cup.[iii]